maidsafe/rfcs/text/0041-low-level-api/0041-low-level-api.md

 #[no_mangle]
 pub unsafe extern "C" fn destroy(handle: *mut Opaque) -> i32;
 ```
 However the case here is different - the apps would want the same functionality but are not binary-interfaced with `safe_core`.
-The are completely separate processes and would talk through RPCs.
+They are completely separate processes and would talk through RPCs.
 In such case `safe_core` can avoid passing opaque pointer handles to Launcher and manage it internally itself.
 This would make interfaces lot safer (far fewer chances Undefined Behaviours).
 In the present API choice, `safe_core` maintains an LRU-based object cache and handles are returned as `u64`.
 The interfaces now change to:
 ```rust
 // Allocation entirely done by NodeJS.
 #[no_mangle]